se-sic/coronet/README.md

      * The relations (i.e., the edges' meaning and source) can be configured using the [`NetworkConf`](#networkconf) attribute `author.relation`.

 - Artifact networks
-     * The vertices in an artifact network denote any kind of artifact, e.g., source-code artifact (such as features or files) or communication artifact (such as mail or issue threads).
+     * The vertices in an artifact network denote any kind of artifact, e.g., source-code artifact (such as features or files) or communication artifact (such as mail threads or issues).
 All artifact-type vertices are uniquely identifiable by their name.
 There are only unipartite edges among artifacts in this type of network.
      * The relations (i.e., the edges' meaning and source) can be configured using the [`NetworkConf`](#networkconf) attribute `artifact.relation`.

 - Bipartite networks